tztz/get_access_token/README.md

 scripts/build.sh
 ```

-This builds the application and puts the executable in the `bin` folder.
+This builds the application and puts the executable in the `bin` folder of this project's root directory.

 The `bin` folder is ignored and not committed to Git.

 ## Run